 Virtual Reality was thought to create a new world of total immersion when Facebook bought the VR startup, Oculus Rift, in 2014.
 However, Augmented Reality has surpassed VR’s popularity since it was introduced to most households through the likes of Pokemon GO and Snapchat Lenses.
 AR has become easily incorporated into consumers’ lives by adding digital layers to the real world on their smartphones instead of the usual head-set required for VR.

 Superimposing real-world objects over virtually crafted images, AR and VR have undeniably painted the illusion of artificial reality.
 The IKEA Place is a stand-out innovation in the field and aims to stimulate customers to make decisions.
 Deemed as the AR furniture solution, IKEA allows customers to place true-to-scale 3D furniture in their homes using the iPhone camera lens.
-MoJo Vision VR Lenses are contact lenses that allow retailers to redesign their store experience and provide an easy and convenient shopping experience for the customer.
+MoJo Vision VR Lenses are contact lenses that allow retailers to redesign their store experience and provide an easy and convenient digital retail shopping experience for the customer.

 - Speed: Automated Delivery